Topological sensing of superfluid rotation using non-Hermitian optical dimers: Exceptional points

 Unlike conventional exceptional-point sensors that infer a perturbation from the square-root splitting of eigenvalues and suffer from enhanced noise, the present estimation scheme relies on locating the control detuning at which the optical supermodes coalesce.
-As the estimator is merely based on the position of the spectral feature, the sensing precision is not limited by exceptional-point-enhanced noise, but instead by the measurable linewidth of the transmission resonance and by technical noise sources such as frequency drift, gain noise, and parameter fluctuations.
+As the estimator is based on locating the position of a spectral feature rather than resolving a small exceptional-point-induced eigenvalue splitting, its precision is governed primarily by the measurable linewidth of the transmission resonance and by technical noise sources such as frequency drift, gain noise, and parameter fluctuations.
 Consequently, the achievable sensitivity is set by ordinary spectral resolution rather than by the divergent susceptibility associated with non-Hermitian degeneracies.